3.3.4 Update MySQL Configuration

 To update the MySQL configuration for a DB System, make sure it is running, and follow these steps:

 In the MySQL HeatWave Console, select the MySQL tab.

-On the DB Systems tab, in the list of DB Systems, find the DB System to edit, and do one of the following:
+On the DB Systems tab, in the list of DB Systems, find the DB System to update, and do one of the following:

-Click the name of the DB System to open the DB System Details page.
-Click the button.
+Click the name of the DB System to open the DB System Details page, and click the Update MySQL Configuration button.

-If any problems occur updating the configuration, the DB System will roll back to the previous configuration.
+If any problems occur updating the configuration, the DB System will roll back to its previous configuration.